mdn/content/files/en-us/web/css/css_box_alignment/index.md

 ---
-title: CSS Box Alignment
+title: CSS box alignment
-slug: Web/CSS/CSS_Box_Alignment
+slug: Web/CSS/CSS_box_alignment
 page-type: css-module
 ---

 {{CSSRef}}

-The CSS Box Alignment module specifies CSS features that relate to the alignment of boxes in the various CSS box layout models: block layout, table layout, flex layout, and grid layout.
+The **CSS box alignment** module specifies CSS features that relate to the alignment of boxes in the various CSS box layout models: block layout, table layout, flex layout, and grid layout.
 The module aims to create a consistent method of alignment across all of CSS.
 This document details the general concepts found in the specification.

 > **Note:** The documentation for each layout method will detail how Box Alignment is applied there.